 There are many types of yarns in the world.
 Everything from natural materials to synthetics can take different yarn sizes, configurations, and a world of variations in fibers themselves.

 So how do we get all of these different yarns to knit in the same knitting machine?

 Mini-Class: Creative Edge: Interactive Zoom Q&A: Adventures in Knitting and other Textiles.
 Tired of the pandemic?
 Creating products is a process.
 Hang out with like-minded people who want to make cool things sustainably.
 Here's the place to ask the questions you always wanted to be answered.
-We're live every last Wednesday of the month until May 26, 2021.
-All meetings 10:00 am PT.
+We're live.
+Email us for the next available date.
+All meetings on a weekday 10:00 am PT.

 Bonus Class: Technical vs Traditional Materials, a conversation with Rajim Jindani Ph.D.
 Did you ever want to know how material technology and biomimicry can help us transform our environments sustainably?
 Connie Huffa of Fabdesigns Inc., sits down with textile and biomedical engineer, Dr. Rahim Jindani, to discuss traditional methods of making textiles fading and the emerging technologies of nano-materials and nature-based materials.